City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 Mobiilinutarkotti by default uses local user management via database.
 With environment variables, a single-tenant Microsoft Entra ID login is possible.
 Mobiilinutakortti uses SMS service by Telia, and email service by Amazon.

+Note that currently the backend keeps a small "database" in-memory.
+Therefore it does not support multiple instances.
+Search for "multiple instances" to find the critical spots.

 ## Prerequisites

 - NodeJS - v22 preferred